Sugar Cookie Dough (Edible)

 Topping Ideas

-My favorite mix-ins for this sugar cookie dough are sprinkles and white chocolate chips (you can use regular or vegan ones), but here are a few other ideas below.
+My favorite mix-ins for this recipe are sprinkles and white chocolate chips (you can use regular or vegan ones), but here are a few other ideas below.
 Please note not all of these are suitable for vegan/dairy free diets.
 Always read the labels to ensure a food is safe for you.

 -semisweet or milk chocolate chips (or mini chocolate chips!)